pattydeng8760/Flow_Modal_Analysis/README.md

 \end{bmatrix}.
 $$

-DMD assumes the existence of a linear operator $\mathbf{A}$ such that
+DMD assumes the existence of a linear operator $\mathbf{A}$ such that,

 $$
 \mathbf{X}' \approx \mathbf{A}\, \mathbf{X},
 $$

 where $\mathbf{A} \in \mathbb{C}^{n \times n}$ advances the state by one time step.

-In a least-squares sense, the best-fit operator is
+In a least-squares sense, the best-fit operator is,

 $$
 \mathbf{A} = \mathbf{X}' \mathbf{X}^+,
 $$

 with $\mathbf{X}^+$ the Moore–Penrose pseudoinverse of $\mathbf{X}$.
 Because $n$ is large, we avoid forming $\mathbf{A}$ explicitly.

 #### 1.4.2 Reduced DMD via SVD

 Compute an economy SVD of $\mathbf{X}$:

 $$
 \mathbf{X} = \mathbf{U} \boldsymbol{\Sigma} \mathbf{V}^*,
 $$

 where
 - $\mathbf{U} \in \mathbb{C}^{n \times r}$,
 - $\boldsymbol{\Sigma} \in \mathbb{R}^{r \times r}$,